 October 18, 2012 - "Crossfire Hurricane," a documentary about the band, opens at the London Film Festival.

-March 17, 2014 - Fashion designer and Mick Jagger's longtime companion L'Wren Scott is found dead of an apparent suicide.
+March 17, 2014 - Fashion designer and Jagger's longtime companion L'Wren Scott is found dead of an apparent suicide.

 March 25, 2016 - The Rolling Stones become the first major international rock band to play in Cuba, drawing hundreds of thousands of people to a free concert in Havana.

 December 2, 2016 - The Rolling Stones release "Blue & Lonesome," their first studio album in more than a decade.

 February 16, 2017 - According to London publisher John Blake, he holds the sole copy of a 1980s autobiographical manuscript written by Jagger that has never been published.
 According to the New York Times, Blake has not been given permission by Rolling Stones management to publish the memoir.